Casey Donovan (singer): Australian Idol Performances

-2007–2016: Post-Idol career
+2007–2016: Post-Idol Career

 In 2008, independently released the extended play Eye 2 Eye.

-While starring in the successful concept show Women of Soul, Donovan was approached by Rhoda Roberts for the theatrical production of Miracle in Brisbane for the Brisbane Festival in October 2009.
+While starring in the successful concept show, Women of Soul, Donovan was approached by Rhoda Roberts for the theatrical production of Miracle in Brisbane for the Brisbane Festival in October 2009.

-In 2010, Donovan was cast in the role of Cynthia in a musical stage production of The Sapphires, which saw the show tour Australia throughout the first half of 2010.
-Donovan won praise from the critics for her role in the production, which was presented by Company B Belvoir and Black Swan State Theatre Company.
-Donovan went on to take home the Best Supporting Actress award at the 4th Daegu International Music Festival Awards while on tour with the production in South Korea in July 2010.

 Donovan returned to music with the release of her single "Big, Beautiful & Sexy" written with songwriter Beau Golden, released in August 2010.
-A Facebook support group named for the song grew to over 10,000 fans shortly after release.
-Prior to the song's release, Donovan herself lost over 20 kg and continued her support of larger men and women.
-Donovan went on to release another single in November 2010 titled "Last Regret", which gained some commercial airplay.
+A Facebook named for the song grew to over 10,000 fans shortly after release.
+Prior to the song's release, Donovan herself lost over 20 kg and continued her support larger men and women.
+Donovan went on to release another single in November 2010 titled "Last Regret," which gained some commercial airplay.

 In December 2010, Donovan was nominated for two awards at the 2010 Sydney Theatre Awards for "Newcomer" and "Supporting Actress", continuing to receive praise and recognition from the industry for her work in The Sapphires.
 Although she auditioned for a role in the 2011 movie version, Donovan was not cast.

 2011 saw Donovan reprise her role of Cynthia Macrae in another tour of The Sapphires.
 The tour ran during February in ACT and NSW, and was followed by two weeks in the UK in March.

 In August/September 2011, Donovan created the role of Mama Cass in the world premiere of new musical Flowerchildren – The Mamas & the Papas Story written by Peter Fitzpatrick and produced by Australian company Magnormos.
 She was joined by Matt Hetherington as John Phillips, Laura Fitzpatrick as Michelle Phillips, and Dan Humphris as Denny Doherty.

 Donovan also played several roles in Shakespeare's As You Like It at Sydney's Belvoir Street Theatre.

-In 2016, Donovan played Killer Queen in We Will Rock You.